lachrist/aran/doc/issue/function-caller-and-arguments.md

-Sloppy function have two own properties: `caller` and `arguments` which provide information about the last call of the function.
-This (crazy) behavior has been deprecated as it prevent optimization but it is still part of the specification.
+Sloppy functions have two own properties: `caller` and `arguments` which provide information about the last call of the function.
+This (crazy) behavior has been deprecated as it prevent optimizations but it is still part of the specification.
 Aran simply assigns these properties to null and never touches them again.

 ```js
 function f() {